Wednesday March 31, 2021

 I have heard many business owners say that their company doesn’t need to have a social presence because their customer base is older and they aren’t really on social media like that.
 Well let me tell you a secret: they actually are.
 And if they weren’t before last year, they definitely are now.

 Not only are Boomers and Gen X’ers on social media more than ever, they’re also making online purchasing decisions more than ever.
-That means if you can get your business in front of them, you can guide them from brand awareness to new customer completely online.
+That means if you can get your business in front of them, you can guide them from Lakeland marketing brand awareness strategies to new customer completely online.

 So if your business isn’t doing online marketing, but your competitor is, I wonder how many would-be customers you’re missing out on?